-4.5 Interaction with other medicinal products and other forms of interaction of antacids with azithromycin, no effect on overall bioavailability was seen, although peak serum levels were reduced by approximately 25%.
+In a pharmacokinetic study investigating the effects of simultaneous administration of antacids with azithromycin, no effect on overall bioavailability was seen, although peak serum levels were reduced by approximately 25%.
 Azithromycin must be taken at least 1 hour before or 2 hours after antacids.